 Because it is so useful to have DrRacket conduct the tests and not to check everything yourself manually, we immediately switch to this style of testing for the rest of the book.
 This form of testing is dubbed unit testing, and BSL’s unit testing framework is especially tuned for novice programmers.
 One day you will switch to some other programming language; one of your first tasks will be to figure out its unit testing framework.

-While the previous chapter introduces the "universe" teachpack in an ad hoc way, this section demonstrates how the design recipe helps you create world programs systematically.
-It starts with a brief summary of "universe" based on data definitions and function signatures.
-The second part spells out a design recipe for world programs, and the last one starts a series of exercises that runs through several of the next few chapters.
+While the previous chapter introduces the 2htdp/universe library in an ad hoc way, this section demonstrates how the design recipe also helps you create world programs systematically.
+It starts with a brief summary of the 2htdp/universe library based on data definitions and function signatures.
+Then it spells out the design recipe for world programs.

-Figure 10 presents "universe" in a schematic and simplified way.
+Figure 17 presents the 2htdp/universe library in a schematic and simplified way.
 The teachpack expects that a programmer develops a data definition that represents the state of the world and a function render that knows how to create an image for every possible state of the world.
 Depending on the needs of the program, the programmer must then design functions that respond to clock ticks, key strokes, and mouse events.
 Finally, an interactive program may need to stop when its current world belongs to a sub-class of states; end? recognizes these final states.

-Sample Problem: Design a program that moves a car across the world canvas, from left to right, at the rate of three pixels per clock tick.
+Sample Problem Design a program that moves a car from left to right on the world canvas, three pixels per clock tick.

 - For all those properties of the world that remain the same over time and are needed to render it as an Image, introduce constants.
 In BSL, we specify such constants via definitions.
 For the purpose of world programs, we distinguish between two kinds of constants: